carlospatinos/spring-kafka-producer/README.md

 ```bash
 docker-compose up
 ```
+6. Reset the token in : https://app.force.com/lightning/settings/personal/ResetApiToken/home
-6. Start the application (providing user, password, token and channel to subscribe, optionally use the replayMode)
+7. Start the application (providing user, password, token and channel to subscribe, optionally use the replayMode)
-7. Once everything is ready
+8. Once everything is ready

 You will receive events as specified in the publishToTopic query.